maelfabien/maelfabien.github.io/_posts/2019-2-3-Elasticsearch.md

 *Step 1* : Download and unzip Kibana

 Find the file in your downloads, move it to the folder in which you want to store it.
-On mac, double-click on the file to unzip it.
+On a mac, double-click on the file to unzip it.

-*Step 2* : Fire up Kibana
+*Step 2 *: Fire up Kibana

 In your terminal, go to the folder that contains Kibana, and run this command.